Aloo Gobi Paratha

 • some chopped coriander leaves

-• In a large wide bowl, add water little by little and knead a smooth dough like a chapati dough.
+• Mix flour, olive oil and salt In a large wide bowl, add water little by little and knead a smooth dough like a chapati dough.

 • Place 1 tsp oil over the dough and then cover it with a lid and set it aside for 15 minutes at room temperature.